jhelsby/jlox-notes/sections/6_control-flow.md

 }
 ```

 Because of this, we don't need to add a new syntax tree node for for loops.
 Instead, we can reuse our `whileStatement()` parser to parse for loops directly.
-We just need to transform the for loop into a suitable form first.
+We just need to transform the for loop into a suitable while loop form first - a process known as _desugaring_.
 Here's the for statement parser:

 ```java
 // Parser.java